RAHB-REALTORS-Association/chat2gpt/docs/setup.md

   - `SYSTEM_PROMPT`: The system prompt to use for the OpenAI API.
   - `MAX_TURNS`: This sets the maximum number of exchanges the bot remembers in a user session before resetting.
 Default: 10 exchanges.
   - `TTL`: This sets the duration (in seconds) a user session stays active from the last received message before it resets.
 Default: 600 seconds (10 minutes).
   - `MAX_TOKENS_INPUT`: This sets the maximum number of tokens that can be sent.
-Default: 2000 tokens.
+Default: 1000 tokens.
+  - `MAX_TOKENS_OUTPUT`: This sets the maximum number of tokens that can be received.
+Default: 1000 tokens.

 **5. GitHub Actions 🚀**